dbarton-uk/christmas-market/README.md

 	collect(host) as hosts
 ```

-First chalets are matched based on the route calculated by the algorithm in section 1.
+First chalets are matched based on the route calculated by the algorithm in Section 1.
 Chalets are then marked as
-Selected or NotSelected based on whether or not they also exist in the selection list.
-The text to display on each chalet
+"Selected" or "NotSelected" based on whether or not they also exist in the original selection list.
+The text to display
-node is defined by `title` and virtual nodes are createf for each chalet with labels and properties reflecting the matches.
+on each chaletnode is defined by `title` and virtual nodes are created for each chalet with labels and properties
+reflecting the matches.

 Virtual nodes for entry and exit points are created, and linked with a virtual `VIA` relationship to the first and last
 chalets in the route.

 Virtual `NEXT` relationships are created to show the hops between each chalet.
 The `NEXT` relationship provides directionality
 from chalet to chalet through the route.
+The original

-Virtual nodes are created for the zone, and attached to the virtual chalet nodes wherever the chalet change zone.
+Virtual nodes are created for the zone, and attached to a virtual chalet nodes whenever there is a zone change.

 ## Conclusion

-And that's it.
-I hope you have enjoyed it.
-It's a bit late now for the 2018 Christmas Market, but maybe next year!
+And that's it, typically it took a little longer than I expected and it's a bit late now for the 2018 Christmas Market.
+Maybe next year!

+I hope you enjoyed it, and any questions or comments please feel free to drop me a line.